nelsonlopezjimenez/astro-tailwindcss-verdaccio/src/content/blog/my4.md

 In the next module we’ll implement login and users, so every user will only see their own private data.

-NOTE: find the full code of this module on https://github.com/flaviocopes/bootcamp-2024/tree/mod4
+NOTE: find the full code of this module on canvas_file_cache/spring24app-2024-mod4.zip file.
+If the command "npm install" does not work, make sure to delete the package.json, as well package-lock.json file and to copy those files from your original project and transfer/copy your node_modules folder.

 This was the content of this module: